How To Get Rid of Eye Bags: 14 Tricks That Actually Work

 1. Use a color corrector

-Under-eye bags and dark circles often go hand-in-hand.
-The trouble is that oftentimes, concealer isn’t quite enough to cover up significant under-eye darkness.
-What can help is color correcting—in other words, neutralizing discoloration with a makeup product that contrasts against your dark circles.
-If your dark circles tend to be purple in tone, you’ll generally want to reach for an orange color corrector.
-If they’re more blue, a yellow color-corrector may be ideal.
-Nailing down the exact shade to use can take some trial and error, so to streamline the process, check out our article Color Corrector Guide: How To Color Correct Dark Spots, Redness, and More.
+Under-eye bags and dark circles often go hand-in-hand, and sometimes concealer alone isn’t enough to fully mask noticeable darkness.
+That’s where color correcting comes in.
+This technique involves using a makeup product that neutralizes discoloration by contrasting with your dark circles.
+For example, if your dark circles lean purple, an orange corrector can help make your eyes appear brighter and more balanced; if your dark circles are more blue, a yellow corrector may work best.
+Finding the perfect shade can take a bit of trial and error, so to simplify the process, check out our article Color Corrector Guide: How To Color Correct Dark Spots, Redness, and More.

 After applying (and blending) your color corrector, you’ll want to brighten your under-eye area with concealer in a shade slightly lighter than your skin tone.
 For this, we love the L’Oréal Paris True Match Radiant Serum Concealer.
-The lightweight formula is infused with hyaluronic acid and caffeine for help de-puffing tired-looking eyes, and it provides medium coverage for disguising dark circles.
+The lightweight formula is infused with hyaluronic acid and caffeine to help de-puff tired-looking eyes, and it provides medium coverage for disguising dark circles.
 Plus, it won’t settle into fine lines or creases the way some heavier concealers might.
+Don’t forget to set your makeup to help keep everything in place.
+For all-day wear without a cakey or heavy feel, mist your face with the L’Oréal Paris Infallible 3-Second Setting Mist at the end of your routine.